Recker-Dev/AgroSphere-FastAPI/README.md

-# AgroSphere-FastAPI
+# 🌾 AgroSphere-FastAPI

-## Overview

-AgroSphere-FastAPI is a FastAPI-based application designed to provide various agricultural services, including crop recommendation, soil type detection, interaction with historical data via a language model, and weed detection.
-This application leverages machine learning models and APIs to assist farmers and agricultural enthusiasts in making informed decisions.
+AgroSphere-FastAPI is a backend application built with FastAPI to empower the agricultural ecosystem through intelligent automation.
+It assists farmers and researchers by recommending crops, detecting soil and weed types from images, and enabling interactive access to historical agricultural data using generative AI.

+---

-## Features
+## 🧠 Key Features

+- **🌱 Crop Recommendation**
--   **Crop Recommendation:** This feature takes soil parameters such as Nitrogen, Phosphorus, Potassium, temperature, humidity, pH, and rainfall as input and recommends the most suitable crops to grow in that soil.
+  Input soil parameters like Nitrogen, Phosphorus, Potassium, temperature, humidity, pH, and rainfall to receive tailored crop suggestions for your land.

+- **🧪 Soil Type Detection**
--   **Soil Type Detection:** This feature allows users to upload an image of soil, and the application will identify the type of soil present in the image.
+  Upload an image of soil, and the model will classify the type of soil, aiding in better agricultural decisions.

+- **📊 Historical Data Interaction**
--   **Historical Data Interaction:** This feature enables users to query historical agricultural data using natural language.
-It leverages a language model to understand the query and provide relevant information from a dataset of historical agricultural data.
+  Query past agricultural data using natural language.
+A language model understands your question and retrieves insightful responses from historical datasets.

+- **🌿 Weed Detection**
--   **Weed Detection:** This feature allows users to upload an image of a field or crop, and the application will detect the presence of weeds in the image, highlighting them for removal.
+  Upload an image of a field, and the system will detect and highlight weed-infested regions for targeted removal.
--   **General Purpose LLM:** This is a general purpose LLM that is connected to a multi-modal chat interface.
-You can upload images and ask questions about agriculture.

-## Technologies Used
+- **💬 Multi-Modal LLM Chat**
+  Chat with a general-purpose language model using both text and image inputs.
+Ideal for agricultural Q&A, support, and education.

+---

+## ⚙️ Tech Stack

+- **FastAPI** – High-performance API framework
+- **PyTorch** – For model inference
+- **PIL (Pillow)** – Image preprocessing
+- **LangChain** – Integrating LLMs for interaction
--   FastAPI
+- **Uvicorn** – ASGI server for running FastAPI
--   PIL (Pillow)
--   Pytorch (for machine learning models)
--   Langchain (for LLM)
--   uvicorn

-## Setup and Installation
+---

+## 🚀 Getting Started

+### 🔧 Installation

 1.  **Clone the repository:**